nanobox-io/nanobox-guides/articles/php/generic/from-scratch.md

     runtime: php-7.0
 ```

-## Generate a Generic App
+## Generate a PHP App
-Since this is a generic app, you get to choose your own adventure!
+Since this is a generic PHP app, you get to choose your own adventure!

 #### Add a local DNS
 Add a convenient way to access your app from the browser